Rosie and the Goldbug: Formation and Rosie and the Goldbug (2007 - 2009)

+Disbanding and solo EP (2009 - 2014)

 Despite positive response from the music press, a management dispute temporarily derailed the project. and on 14 August 2009, the band announced via their MySpace site that "Rosie and the Goldbug are over".
 The band members voiced regret, but did not go into any detail as to what had caused their decision.

 The band had planned to record a second album in the U.S., with new management.
 Vanier subsequently embarked on a solo project; she completed a debut solo EP in November 2010.
 Vanier and bassist Lee "Pixie" Matthews continued to work with each other, touring (with guitarist Rich Searby and drummer Joseph "Bubs" Taylor) as "Rosie and the Vandals" in 2013 and releasing the Bad in Love EP as a trio with Taylor in 2014, under the band name Lightknife.

 Vanier subsequently stated despite the changing name, the Rosie and The Goldbug project was never completely abandoned.
 She told West Briton, "They were all Rosie and the Goldbug in disguise.
 I definitely felt like a suppressed artist for a while."

+Reformation (2014 - 2015)

 After signing a new deal with Public Records towards the end of 2014, a renewed Rosie and Goldbug - now consisting of Vanier, Matthews on bass and Taylor on drums - are once again recording and releasing new music.